openstack/training-guides/doc/upstream-training/19-training-contribution-process.rst

 ===================

 - Log IM channels
-- Keep links to email archives
+- Keep links to e-mail archives
 - Choose one place to gather all information